 Roxie Munro So, apps certainly engage more parts of the body than reading (though we all love reading!).
-Wonder how that effects absorption of information?
+Wonder how that affects absorption of information?

-Jo Booth Motor acts bring in more avenues of perception
+Jo Booth Motor acts to bring in more avenues of perception

 Roxie Munro Does interaction confer power?
 So the child can influence things/outcomes, which they can't in a print book?

 Jo Booth Interaction would have to be more than a tap on the iPad

 Yevel Belyavskiy These thoughts about the way of perception, involvement, learning curve, memorizing are very interesting.
 Because, to the best of my knowledge, they are the same in other areas of mental/physical activities.
 Say, yoga, highest mathematics learning experience is based on the same ideas

 Jo Booth I always view the physical as providing the ground for learning